 Amy and Martha, working with D-Lab staff, alumni, and members of the International Development Innovation Network (IDIN) a program founded by D-Lab, have run workshops and trainings on humanitarian innovation in Colombia, El Salvador, Puerto Rico, Greece, and Uganda.
 Their growing reputation for this work brought them an invitation to present at the International Humanitarian Studies Conference in The Hague, Netherlands in August of 2018.

 Current & Recent Programs

 Creative Capacity Building with Unaccompanied Refugee Minors & Women - Athens, Greece

-Since summer 2017, MIT D-Lab has been working with Faros, a non-profit organization in Athens that provides support to unaccompanied refugee youth - mostly boys from Afghanistan, Pakistan, Syria, Iraq, Iran, and Kurdistan.
-D-Lab has organized multiple design trainings for the youth and assisted in the development of an innovation center - the Horizon Center.
+Since summer 2017, MIT D-Lab has been working with Faros, a non-profit organization in Athens that provides support to unaccompanied refugee boys and women.
+D-Lab has organized multiple design trainings for the youth and women and assisted in the development of an innovation center - the Horizon Center.
 Read more.

 Disaster Risk Reduction Program — Dry Corridor, El Salvador